Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 4. New timing diagram coordinates scheme (in addition to the existing node labels) for the specifying the end points of arcs.
 5. Refactored implementation of arc / arc shape renders to reduce cyclomatic complexity (invisible to end users)

 A detailed demonstration of the above aspects is provided in this section.
 In order to provide context to the discussion, a recount of the legacy specifications is helpful.
 The *edge* attribute is an array of strings, with each member representing an arc in the waveform.
-The WaveDrom 3.3.0 engine processes each string by splitting it into two parts.
+The WaveDrom 3.3.0 engine processes each string by splitting it into two parts based on the position of the first 'space' character in it.
+Formally speaking, the following regular expression is used:

 ```javascript
 arcspec_label = new RegExp(/^([^\s]+)\s?([\s\S]*)$/)